aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/download-and-configure-aspose-words-in-ruby/_index.md

 ﻿---
-title: Download and Configure Aspose.Words in Ruby – Aspose.Words for Java
+title: Download and Configure Aspose.Words in Ruby
+second_title: Aspose.Words for Java
 articleTitle: Download and Configure Aspose.Words in Ruby
 linktitle: Download and Configure Aspose.Words in Ruby
 description: "Ruby: download and configure Aspose.Words for Java."